 In the second year, all students write a Master's thesis (28 credits) in a field that is researched in one of the host labs.
 They all take a course together in the history of chemistry, and there is also a set of electives and internships related to the focus they have chosen.
 The research focus prepares students for the profession of researcher through in-depth courses and through an internship in a research lab outside of UMONS, most often abroad.

 The professional focus prepares students for jobs in business, thanks to specific courses and an internship in the chemical industry.

-The teaching focus ensures that students receive training in compliance with the legislation (general courses, methodology for chemistry and biology, internships in schools).
-This programme corresponds to the higher secondary school teaching certification programme (AESS), which holders of a research or professional focus Master's degree in chemistry can formalise later as additional training.
+The teaching focus ensures that students receive training in compliance with the legislation (general courses, a methodology for chemistry and biology, internships in schools).
+This program corresponds to the higher secondary school teaching certification program (AESS), which holders of a research or professional focus Master's degree in chemistry can formalize later as additional training.
 Diagram with Credits

 Key learning outcomes